appnetcomm-language/ancl-spec/ancl-spec.md

 A Role is invalid if:

 * It does not reference a valid Model
+* It references any Model which has an abstract ServiceSpec that has not been substituted with a Connection
 * Context declaration is required and it does not reference a valid Context